 The main challenges facing us on this project were that all the materials would have to be resistant to the marine environment, getting a suitable power supply to operate the lift, how could the lift be used safely on the water and making the boat “invisible” so guests wouldn’t be able to see it before and after use.

 As you can imagine, to use a lift whilst at sea can be difficult with the constant swell changing the position of the boat and the lift compared with the marina or quayside.
-We installed retractable 316 marine grade stainless steel handrails that are clicked into place when the lift is operated.
-This allows crew, user and guests to safely embark and disembark the boat, without these there is a risk of falling into the marina.
-In addition all the lift controls were operated by radio transmission, this allowed the crew and client to use the lift remotely, as well as being able to float in the sea so they wouldn’t get lost if they were dropped in the sea.
+We installed retractable 316 marine grade stainless steel handrails that are clicked into place when the lift is to be operated.
+This allows crew, users and guests to safely embark and disembark the boat, without these there is a risk of falling into the marina.
+In addition all the lift controls were operated by handheld radio controls, this allowed the crew and client to use the lift remotely, as well as being able to float so they would be able to be retrieved if they were dropped in the sea.

 To tackle the issue of blending the lift into the boat, we decided the lift should be designed to sit under the decking when not in use.
-The completed system collapses into the surrounding decking and is finished with the same teak used on the rest of the boat and so it is completely disguised.
-If you were a guest on the boat you wouldn’t even know the lift was there!
+The system completely collapses into the surrounding decking and is finished with the same teak used on the rest of the boat and so it is completely disguised.

-Working in partnership with the boat builders we completed the installation in 10 days.
-The lift has made it easier for the crew, client and guests to moor straight onto the marina and quayside rather than tackling the tricky pontoons.
+Working in partnership with the boat builders we completed the installation in the South of France in 10 days.
+The lift has made it easier for the crew, client and guests to moor straight onto the marina and quayside rather than tackling the difficult task of pontoons.

 Year Completed: 2017